phucpnt/ng-timemachine/docs/README.md

 ## What is it?

 The timeline machine is structure for easy build angular application.
-It is heavily inspired by FLUX architecture.
+It is heavily inspired by ReactJS and FLUX architecture.

 With that structure you can easy manipulate the state/timeline of the application.

-## Motivation
+## Simple use case

 **Let visualize the following example:**